yossi-laor/FITBIT-at-LOCKDWON/README.md

 fitbit-sandbox -- tries a few methods to identify cycles in the activity heart rates

-best-activities -- not uploaded yet, will use the cycles to identify the 'best' activities
+best-activities -- tries to identify cycles in order to identify the 'best' activities